w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

 * use appropriate contrast ratios for complex images
-* assess the use of complex images versus other ways to present the information; for example using tables, simpler images, and plain text
+* evaluate the use of complex images and justify other ways to present the information; for example using tables, simpler images, and plain text
 * determine if and how complex images are operated using input devices, including mouse, keyboard, voice, and touch
 * consider placement and spacing for alternatives to complex images
 * design clear and consistent identification mechanisms for complex image descriptions, including appropriate headings and expandable and collapsible components